Neyami/Various-Plugins/README.md

 3) Or use the MapRestorePlugin (don't use both!)
 4) To make sure your breakables have the correct material type set when restored, check the maps folder.
 5) "01 - ExtractAllEntfiles.bat" will run ripent on all .bsp files in the folder (on after the other, not all at once)
 6) "02 - ExtractAllMaterials.bat" will run the python script on all .ent files in the folder and create .mat files that the script uses.
+7) Move all of the .mat files into "\svencoop_addon\scripts\maps\maprestore\matfiles"

 * Commands
 `restore classname` - Restores all entities with the supplied classname. - Admin only.